alexts404/QueueAndA/readme.md

 <img src="./newClient/assets/logoReadme.png" alt="logoBlue" />

+Always be the first in line.

 Digital queuing app (iOS and Android) for Q&As.

-Always be the first in line.
+Automatically manage Q&A sessions with hand (new question) and finger (follow up question) priority support.

 ## Screenshots